KyrieFeng23/KyrieFeng23.github.io/_pages/about.md

 8. **Jin Chen**, Tiezheng Ge, Gangwei Jiang, Zhiqiang Zhang, Defu Lian* and Kai Zheng.
 Efficient Optimal Selection for Composited Advertising Creatives with Tree Structure.
 Proceedings of the AAAI Conference on Artificial Intelligence.
 2021. (**AAAI 2021**)
 1. **Jin Chen**, Defu Lian* and Kai Zheng.
 Collaborative filtering with ranking-based priors on unknown ratings.
 IEEE Intelligent Systems, 2020, 35(5): 38-49.
 1. **Jin Chen**, Defu Lian* and Kai Zheng.
 Improving one-class collaborative filtering via ranking-based implicit regularizer.
 Proceedings of the AAAI Conference on Artificial Intelligence.
 2019. (**AAAI 2019**)
 &emsp; **Note**: * indicates the corresponding author

 # 📖 Educations

 - *2014.09 - 2018.06*, School of Computer Science and Engineering, University of Electronic Science and Technology of China, Bachelor.
-- *2018.09 - now*, School of Computer Science and Engineering, University of Electronic Science and Technology of China, Ph.D. student.
+- *2020.09 - 2024.06 (expected)*, School of Computer Science and Engineering, University of Electronic Science and Technology of China, Ph.D. student.
-  - Successive Postgraduate and Doctoral Program from 2020
+  - Master from 2018 and Successive Postgraduate and Doctoral Program from 2020

 # 💻 Internships